zer0cache/matic-docs/docs/develop/chainide.md

 id: chainide
 title: Using ChainIDE
 sidebar_label: Using ChainIDE
-description: Learn how to use ChainIDE to code, build, and deploy smart contracts on Polygon.
+description: Learn how to use ChainIDE to build and deploy smart contracts.
 keywords:
   - docs
   - matic